 Police officers investigate crashes and charge at-fault drivers for causing them.
 It’s part of the job.

-But in South Carolina, officers don’t necessarily get to testify in court about the cause of the crash.
+In South Carolina, officers don’t necessarily get to testify in court about the cause of the crash.
 In a 2019 decision, South Carolina’s highest court gave the reasons for this shocking rule.

 The ruling came from an appeal from a felony DUI conviction in a case called Hamrick v.
 State.
 To win the case, in addition to proving the suspect drove intoxicated and seriously hurt the victim, the State basically had to prove the suspect drove carelessly.